 Over the years I tried to get through to these people, only to give up in my forties.
 Just when my young brother did a runner, and now I find I can’t forgive.
 You never forget, obviously, but forgiveness…I don’t think so.

 Now I have a happy family of my own, Bert and Ethel’s dark deeds seem even worse.
 That they could treat their little ones in such a bad, bad way is UNFORGIVEABLE.

 “I never once saw Bert and Ethel touch each other, not once, or us, never so much as a hug”

 I still suffer dark days of depression when all the bad memories come flooding in and I can’t stop them.
-I want to smash things, shout and swear at the idiots around us, punishing my partner for nothing, but I don’t.
-I just sit and wallow, for a couple of days, don’t eat, don’t sleep, just wallow in a pit of self-disgust, a bad trip and no escape.
+Sometimes, I want to smash things, shout and swear at the idiots around us, punishing my partner for nothing, but I don’t.
+I just sit and wallow, for a couple of days, don’t eat, don’t sleep.
+Just wallowing in a pit of self-disgust, a bad trip and no escape.